 Closed New Year's Day, Easter, Thanksgiving, and Christmas Day.

 $5.00 ticket includes 5 museums open between October 1 and March 31, and 7 museums open from April 1 to September 30.
 Sunday admission for New Mexico residents with ID is free.
 Wednesday admission is free to New Mexico Seniors with ID.
 Children 16 and under are always admitted free.
 Cash and checks accepted at the Visitor Center and Courthouse, and credit cards accepted at Visitor Center only.

 Ranger talks will run from Memorial Day Weekend to Labor Day Weekend, 2015.
-Times and titles are posted at the Visitor Center, Courthouse Museum, and Tunstall Store.
+Times and titles will be posted at the Visitor Center, Courthouse Museum, and Tunstall Store.
 Call 575-653-4025 for more information.